What is gastroesophageal reflux disease?

 Caring for your child after surgery

 - Usually, your child will be able to resume light activity within a few days of surgery.
-Your child should avoid heavy lifting and strenuous activity for 3 weeks after surgery.
+Your child should avoid heavy lifting and strenuous activity for three weeks after surgery.

 - Generally, children can return to school within a few days after being discharged from the hospital.

 - You may give your child a sponge bath the day after surgery.
-Tub baths are permitted 4 to 5 days after surgery.
+Tub baths are permitted four to five days after surgery.

 - The small pieces of tape covering your child's incisions (called steri-strips) will gradually fall off on their own.
-Do not pull these strips off yourself.
-If the strips do not fall off on their own, your health care provider will remove them at your child's follow-up appointment.
+If the strips do not fall off on their own, your healthcare provider will remove them at your child's follow-up appointment.

 You may notice some minor swelling around the incision.
 This is normal.
 However, call your health care provider if your child has:

 - Excessive swelling

 A follow-up appointment will be scheduled three to four weeks after your child's surgery.
 Your child's healthcare provider will check on the wound sites and his or her recovery.

 - North American Society for Pediatric Gastroenterology, Hepatology and Nutrition.
 Fundoplication Accessed 11/22/2016.